dudeperf3ct/7-ml-fastapi-tests-aws-lambda/Readme.md

 sam deploy --guided
 ```

 - Exercises

 1. Another approach would be to write a github action to publish the package at AWS ECR and the deploy by following steps above.
-2. Yet another approach would be to directly build a SAM application using `Dockerfile` only.
+2. Yet another approach would be to directly build a SAM application using `Dockerfile` only whtithout registring any containers.
+3. A different approach would be just using python files that would require changing `template.yaml` file accordingly.